Simon-Fontaine/spectra/README.md

 3. **Make changes** and commit.
 4. **Open a PR** to merge into `main`.

-Thank you for helping improve **Spectra Self-Auth**!
+Thank you for helping improve **Spectra**!

 ---

 ## License

-This project is licensed under the [MIT License](https://github.com/Simon-Fontaine/spectra-self-auth?tab=MIT-1-ov-file).
+This project is licensed under the [MIT License](https://github.com/Simon-Fontaine/spectra?tab=MIT-1-ov-file).
 Feel free to modify or adapt for commercial and personal use.

 ---